thieu-b55/STM32-mini-PLC/README.md

 Update 25-02-2025 : now also with 4 analog inputs

-Update 27-02-2025 : new ino and bin file fixed error in DEL line instruction
+Update 27-02-2025 : new ino and bin file fixed error in DEL in-line edit

+Update 28-02-2025 : new .ino and .bin file fixed error flash reading brackets

 Features :